 We recorded a net reduction to the opening balance of our accumulated deficit of \$5.6 million as of June 30, 2018 due to the cumulative impact of adopting ASC 606, with the impact primarily related to our bill-and-hold and services revenue.
-Our revenue was \$60.5 million for the three months ended September 28, 2018 under ASC 606 compared to \$49.9 million under ASC 605.
+Our revenue was \$65.1 million and \$125.6 million for the three and six months ended December 28, 2018, respectively, under ASC 606, compared to \$63.0 million and \$112.9 million, respectively, under ASC 605.
 The details of the significant changes and quantitative impact of our adoption of ASC 606 are set out below:

-- Bill-and-Hold Sales: Certain customer arrangements consist of bill-and-hold characteristics under which transfer of control have been met (including title and significant risk and reward of ownership passing to the customers).
+- Bill-and-Hold Sales: Certain customer arrangements consist of bill-and-hold characteristics under which transfer of control has been met (including the passing of title and significant risk and reward of ownership to the customers).
 Therefore, the customers can direct the use of the bill-and-hold inventory while we retain physical possession of the product until it is installed at a customer site at a point in time in the future.
 The change under ASC 606 requires consideration of the indicators of when control has been transferred and sets forth additional criteria to be met in a bill-and-hold arrangement potentially resulting in revenue being recognized earlier than under ASC 605.
 Upon adoption of ASC 606, we recorded a cumulative effect adjustment to June 30, 2018 opening accumulated deficit consisting of bill-and-hold backlog of \$10.5 million that will not be recognized as revenue, less related cost of product sales and income taxes, resulting in a net decrease to accumulated deficit of \$1.7 million. - Professional Services Revenue: We historically recognized certain professional services revenue upon completion under ASC 605 which changed to over time revenue recognition under ASC 606.
 We use the input method based on costs incurred, where revenue is calculated based on the percentage of total costs incurred in relation to total estimated costs at completion of the contract.
 The input method is reasonable because the costs incurred best reflect our efforts toward satisfying the performance obligation over time.
 The use of the input method requires us to make reasonably dependable estimates.
-Upon adoption of ASC 606, we recorded a cumulative effect adjustment to June 30, 2018 opening accumulated deficit of \$4.7 million that will not be recognized as revenue, less related cost of services and income taxes resulting in a net decrease to accumulated deficit of \$1.6 million. - Transfer of Control: Certain of our contracts include penalties, acceptance provisions or other price variability that precluded revenue recognition under ASC 605 because of the requirement for amounts to be fixed or determinable.
+Upon adoption of ASC 606, we recorded a cumulative effect adjustment to June 30, 2018 opening accumulated deficit of \$4.7 million that will not be recognized as revenue, less related cost of services and income taxes resulting in a net decrease to accumulated deficit of \$1.6 million.

+• Transfer of Control: Certain of our contracts include penalties, acceptance provisions or other price variability that precluded revenue recognition under ASC 605 because of the requirement for amounts to be fixed or determinable.
 ASC 606 requires us to estimate and account for variable consideration as a reduction of the transaction price.
 Upon adoption of ASC 606, we recorded a cumulative effect adjustment to June 30, 2018 opening accumulated deficit of \$0.6 million that will not be recognized as revenue, less related cost of revenues and income taxes resulting in a net decrease to accumulated deficit of \$0.4 million.